-State law authorizes the City to sell up to 2,000 new taxi medallions for wheelchair-accessible vehicles.32 The law includes other provisions to improve accessibility for passengers throughout the City by creating a new class of designated livery vehicles, known as "boro taxis" (painted apple green), which may pick up street-hail passengers in areas of the City considered underserved by yellow taxis (such as northern Manhattan and the other boroughs).
+State law authorizes the City to sell up to 2,000 new taxi medallions for wheelchair-accessible vehicles.
+The law includes other provisions to improve accessibility for passengers throughout the City by creating a new class of designated livery vehicles, known as "boro taxis" (painted apple green), which may pick up street-hail passengers in areas of the City considered underserved by yellow taxis (such as northern Manhattan and the other boroughs).
 The City is permitted to issue up to 18.000 of these new boro taxi licenses.

-In November 2013, the TLC reached a settlement agreement (currently pending formal court approval) in a federal class action lawsuit filed by a coalition of disabilities rights organizations.
+In November 2013, the Taxi and Limousine Commission (TLC) reached a settlement agreement, which has received preliminary court approval, in a federal class action lawsuit filed by a coalition of disabilities rights organizations.
 As per the agreement, on April 30, 2014, the TLC unanimously passed rules that will raise the number of wheelchair-accessible vehicles to half of the medallion fleet, or 7,500 vehicles, by 2020.
-To help fund this transition, the rules authorize a new \$0.30 surcharge beginning in 2015.33
+To help fund this transition, the rules authorize a new \$0.30 surcharge beginning in 2015.29

-The City auctioned the first 400 taxi medallions in FY 2014, generating \$409 million (of which \$114 million will be received in FY 2015).
-The City, however, cannot sell the remaining 1,600 medallions until the Taxi and Limousine Commission (TLC) submits a disabled accessibility plan (DAP) to the State Department of Transportation, and the State approves the plan.
+The City auctioned the first 400 taxi medallions in FY 2014, generating \$409 million (of which \$72 million will be received in FY 2015).
+The City, however, cannot sell the remaining 1,600 medallions until the State Department of Transportation approves its disabled accessibility plan (DAP), which was submitted on June 11, 2014.
+The law requires the State to approve or reject the DAP within 60 days of submission.